ruohoruotsi/MusicController/README.md

-DPMusicController
+MusicController
 =================
-A library manager and Core Audio wrapper for the iOS MediaPlayer framework
+A library manager and Core Audio wrapper for the iOS MediaPlayer framework based on the excellent, but bare-bones, and increasingly out-of-date Controller by Dan Pourhadi @ [https://github.com/pourhadi/DPMusicController](https://github.com/pourhadi/DPMusicController)

+I have also introduced a large number of bugfixes and Cocoapod extensions.
+These include MMDrawerViewController, SVProgressHUD and BeamMusicViewController.

 Introduction
 --------------